LeWare6/LeWare6.github.io/README.md

 ### Productivity labour dashboard

 - **Description:** Dashboard to monitor productivity labour levels in a retailer.
-It includes indicators such as
+It includes indicators such as:
   - Coverage and overstaffing levels
   - Deviation between planning and real shift schedule.
   - Overtime